info340a-su20/problem-set-02-zzhiye/problem-d/README.md

     - The `input` box should have a height of `2.5rem`, a `font-size` of `1rem`, `.5rem` of space between the text and (all of) the box edges, and be [`bottom` aligned](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) (to line up with the button).

 7. The search button should show a magnifying glass icon instead of the word "Search".
-You should replace the text with a [Font Awesome icon](https://fontawesome.com/v4.7.0/icons/).
+You should replace the text with a [Font Awesome icon](https://fontawesome.com/icons?from=io).

     - You will need to include the Font Awesome library (via CDN) in your `index.html` file.
+You can find the CDN link [here](https://cdnjs.com/libraries/font-awesome)

     - Add the element for the icon in place of the word "Search".
-You should also [flip the fa icon](https://fontawesome.com/v4.7.0/examples/) so it faces the right way.
+You should also [flip the fa icon](https://fontawesome.com/how-to-use/on-the-web/styling/rotating-icons) so it faces the right way.

     - The search button (which now contains the icon) should have a height of `2.5rem`, a font-size of `1.5rem` and `.3rem` of padding all around.